-Regardless of where your volunteers come from there are a few key questions that you should always ask yourselves before recruiting volunteers:
+There are a few key questions that you should always ask yourselves before recruiting volunteers.
+These are:

 - Why do you want to recruit new volunteers?